Omar Leslie Kilborn: West China University

 In 1910, Omar Kilborn, along with others in the pioneer group, founded the West China Union University.
-Same year, Kilborn made a detailed account of the appeal for medical missions in West China with the publication of his book, Heal the Sick: An Appeal for Medical Missions in China.
-During the Chinese Revolution (辛亥革命) In 1914, Omar Kilborn became the first Chairman of the Senate of the West China Union University and established its Faculty of Medicine.
+Same year, Kilborn made a detailed account of the appeal for medical missions in West China with the publication of his book, Heal the Sick: An Appeal for Medical Missions in China shortly before the 1911 Revolution that overthrew the Manchu Qing Empire.
+In 1914, Omar Kilborn became the first Chairman of the Senate of the West China Union University and established its Faculty of Medicine.
 He continued to be a faculty of the W.C.U.U until his death, teaching chemistry, physiology, ophthalmology, pediatrics and therapeutics.
 During his time in China, the medical center of the W.C.U.U was considered the best hospital in West China.

 Evangelistic and Educational Work

 Kilborn was a delegate to the World Missionary Conference in Edinburgh, and a delegate to the Centenary Missionary Conference in Shanghai.
 Upon his arrival in Chengdu, he carried on his evangelical mission in hopes of spreading the Gospel to the Chinese in West China.
+He succeeded Mrs. John Parker as editor of The West China Missionary News in January 1907, a position he held until April 1909.

 With the regulation put out by the Church, missionaries were expected to learn Mandarin as their priority upon their arrivals in China.
 To help the newly-arrived missionaries to learn Chinese, Omar Kilborn composed the book Chinese Lessons For First Year Students in West China.
 Published in 1917 by Union University, Kilborn's book includes frequently used Chinese words and phrases useful in daily conversations and missionary works.
 This book was used as a first year textbook for Chinese language students until the 1930s.

 Kilborn also wrote, Our West China Mission: the Departments of Work and Their Cost, about his medical mission in China.